 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

-According to the World Health Organization, musculoskeletal diseases are the main factor leading to physical disabilities.
-They are often accompanied by chronic pain, lead to restrictions in mobility and can contribute to a forced early retirement.
-In Switzerland, around one sixth of all new IV/AI pensions due to illness find their cause in the bones and the musculoskeletal system.
+According to the World Health Organization (WHO), musculoskeletal diseases are the main factor leading to physical disabilities.
+They are often accompanied by chronic pain, lead to restrictions in mobility and can contribute to a forced early retirement (WHO, 2022).
+In Switzerland, around one seventh of all new IV/AI pensions due to illness find their cause in the bones and the musculoskeletal system (see 'New Invalidity insurance pensions due to illness (age: 18–retirement age)' indicator).

 Federal Office of Public Health FOPH